 Industry data defined by NAICS codes are used for the production, import, and export values of processed foods in estimating the value of U.S. food consumption (use) at the wholesale level.
 Farm cash receipts as estimated by ERS are used as production values of unprocessed food commodities, much of which are inputs in food manufacturing.
 U.S. Census trade values for unprocessed food commodities are then combined with farm cash receipts to calculate consumption values of unprocessed foods.
 Finally, consumption values of processed and unprocessed foods, as well as values of imported processed and unprocessed foods, are added together to calculate the combined import share for all foods consumed.
 Thus, the aggregate import share of all consumed foods reflects commodity as well as industry data.

 The following food groups represent nonmanufactured products of the crop production industry (NAICS 111) whose import and export values and corresponding farm cash receipts are used in estimating the import share of food consumption:

 - Fruits and tree nuts (NAICS 1113)

 - Poultry; sheep and goats (NAICS 1123, 1124)

 - Fish and marine products (NAICS 114)

-The source for import and export data for these food groups is the U.S. Department of Commerce's International Trade Administration, which identifies product groups by 4-digit NAICS codes.
-This is the same source for trade data of the manufactured food industry (NAICS 311) whose product groups are listed below.
-The Customs value for imported merchandise is the transaction value at port of entry into the United States.
-These include packing costs, selling commissions, and license fees incurred by the importer.
-Excluded costs are transportation, insurance, and other related expenses before reaching the port of entry.
-Customs duties and other federal taxes paid by the buyer upon entry are also excluded from the imported good's customs value.
+The source of import and export data for these food groups is the U.S. Department of Commerce’s International Trade Administration, which identifies product groups by 4-digit NAICS codes.
+This is also the source for trade data of the manufactured food industry (NAICS 311), whose product groups are listed below:

 - Grain and oilseed milling (NAICS 3112)